 - It's easier to maneuver.
 To get the crispest food possible, it's important to keep it moving (more on that below).
 Many times, you'll also need to flip foods while frying.
 The flared shape of a wok makes it easy to reach in with a spider or chopsticks, and gives you plenty of room to work in.

 - There is less chance of a boil-over.
-Having a pot of hot oil boil over on you is amongst the worst kitchen disasters.
-It ranks up there with old hand-in-the-blender and Sabrina.
+Having a pot of hot oil boil over on you is amongt the worst kitchen disasters.
+It ranks up there with old hand-in-the-blender or the Sabrina souffle.
 It happens when you add too much moist or cold food to a too-full pot of oil.
 The food rapidly releases bubbles of water vapor, those bubbles pile up on top of each other, and over the edge they go.
-Since a wok widens out at the top, there is much more volume for those bubbles to expand to, their surface area increases, weakening their structure, and they pop before they get a chance to go up and order.
+Since a wok widens out at the top, there is much more volume for those bubbles to expand to, their surface area increases, weakening their structure, and they pop before they get a chance to go up and over.

 - It's easier to keep the oil clean, making it more economical.
 The corners of a Dutch oven can harbor burnt bread crumbs, little bits of french fry, and other hard-to-reach baddies.
-In a wok, there's no place to hide.
+In a wok, there's no place to hide, making them easy to scoop out with a strainer as you fry.
 Food particles left in hot oil are the main reason why it breaks down and becomes unusable.
 Oil that's carefully cleaned should last for at least a dozen frying sessions, if not more.

 No matter what cooking vessel you choose to fry in, here are ten tips to ensure that your frying will be successful: